irisnet-ai/python-api-client/docs/AICheckOperationsApi.md

     url = 'url_example' # str | The url to the video that needs to be checked. callback = {"callbackUrl":"http://www.example.com/callback?video","headers":{"Authorization":"Basic Rm9yemEgTmFwb2xpLCBzZW1wcmUh"}} # Callback |
     detail = 1 # int | Set the detail level of the response.  * _1_ - The response only contains the _Summary_ and possibly the _Encoded_ schemas for basic information's (better API performance). * _2_ - Additionally lists all broken rules (_BrokenRule_ schema) according to the configuration parameters that were requested. * _3_ - Also shows events (_Event_ schema) that contains extended features to each found object. (optional) (default to 1) image_encode = False # bool | Specifies whether or not to draw an output video that can be downloaded afterwards.
+The output video format will be MP4 containing H.264 encoding independent of the input format.
 The _Encoded_ schema will be available in the response. (optional) (default to False) check_rate = 0 # int | The milliseconds between each AI check.
 E.g. The AI will check 1 frame per second when checkRate is set to '1000'. (optional) (default to 0)

     try: